 It seems like donut parties are becoming a huge party theme this year.
 When my daughter decided that she wanted to try out a donut theme this year, no lie, I was a little hesitant.
-I’m not one to go Pinterest party crazy when it comes to themes, but she really wanted this so I was determined to make it the best donut party possible.
+I’m not one to go Pinterest party crazy regarding themes, but she wanted this, so I was determined to make it the best donut party possible.

 Usually, I would just go to my local bakery and buy a cake, but this year I decided it would be more special to make her donut drip cake myself.

 Now, I am not a baker!
 Not a cake decorator… But I did watch quite a few Youtube videos to get myself prepared to attempt making my very first drip cake.